itzgee.com

 where data lives

-On our own machines in two UK data centres — Coventry and Maidenhead.
+On servers we run in two UK data centres — Coventry and Maidenhead.
 Encrypted backups stay inside that footprint.
 Data at rest never leaves the UK.

 in fairness